jonasherfort/simple-modern-uv/template/development.md

 This project is set up to publish to [PyPI](https://pypi.org/) from GitHub Actions.

-Thanks to the dynamic versioning plugin and `publish.yml` workflow, you can simply create tagged releases on GitHub and the tag will trigger a release build, which then uploads it to PyPI.
+Thanks to [the dynamic versioning plugin](https://github.com/mtkennerly/poetry-dynamic-versioning) and `publish.yml` workflow, you can simply create tagged releases (using standard format for the tag name, e.g. `v0.1.0`) on GitHub and the tag will trigger a release build, which then uploads it to PyPI.

 For this to work you will need to have a PyPI account and authorize your repository to publish to PyPI.
 The simplest way to do that is on [the publishing settings